Aaushh2705/fieldguard-agritech-iot/README.md

 - Agricultural storage monitoring

 Additional sensors such as **soil moisture, light, rainfall, or gas sensors** could also be integrated in future versions.
+Alongwith a cloud based notification system via Telegram (Toit programs will be used ) 'UNDER UPDATE'
 > FieldGuard is a student engineering proof-of-concept and not a commercially deployed agricultural monitoring system.

 ---